skills/your-first-extension-for-github-copilot/.github/steps/3-connecting-to-github.md

 Let's check if our extension service is available to use on github.com and in our IDE, and that they are able to communicate.

-1. In VS Code, use the debugger to start the extension service.
+1. In VS Code, use the debugger to start the extension service if it is not already running.
 1. Open a web browser and navigate to [github.com](https://github.com).
 1. At the top of the page, click the **Copilot Icon**.
 1. Start a general purpose chat.